 From an organizational point of view, and in order to reflect the Nomadic Art Gallery’s ephemeral and accessible nature, the overarching exhibition theme is “LIFE”, with as first exhibition “BIRTH” and last one “DEATH”.
 Based on those themes, including “GROWTH”, “FREEDOM”, “IDENTITY”, “ALIENATION”, “BELIEF”, "LOVE" and “NOSTALGIA”, the pair selects artworks from both emerging and established artists through which those stages of life are reflected upon.
 Striving to represents as many art forms and artists as possible, from painting to poesy, sculpture, and body art, their exhibitions always take place at different venues and locations in New Zealand.

-Alongside the exhibitions held inside the gallery, the outside of the vehicle gradually becomes an artwork in itself as the pair invites artists, throughout their journey, to paint on the truck.
-In this way, The Nomadic Art Gallery physically unites New Zealand artists, forever immortalizes the pair’s unique adventure while celebrating Aoteroa’s diverse art scene.
+Alongside the exhibitions held inside the gallery, the outside of the vehicle has gradually become an artwork in itself as the pair invited artists, throughout their journey, to paint on the truck.
+In this way, The Nomadic Art Gallery physically unites 106 New Zealand artists, forever immortalizes the pair’s unique adventure while celebrating Aoteroa’s diverse art scene.